buttonpushertv/buttonpusherTTRPG/README.md

 First, you'll want to download this vault and open it in [Obsidian](https://obsidian.md/).

+Download this vault.
+It contains all the plugins you need to get going.
+Primarily, the JSON import is handled by [JSON/CSV Importer](https://github.com/farling42/obsidian-import-json)

 Once you've done that, open [[JSON Import How To]] for the instructions on how to get your FMG map imported into a campaign.